dk-raw/dk-raw/README.md

 ### About Me

-I am an avid learner programmer.
-I am currently practising on ASP.NET applications.
+I am an avid ASP.NET Web Developer and CCNA certified Network Engineer.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

-### What I do for Fun
+### For fun...
 - I shoot cinematic video sequences
 - I edit videos
 - I chat with my friends
 - I game

-### Social Links
+### Find me on...

 [My Website](https://dk-raw.github.io/personal_website/)
 [Twitter](https://twitter.com/dkraw2)